microsoft/coverage-eval/experiments/README.md

 ```

 A `>` symbol at the beginning of a line indicates the model predicts that the test will run this line of code.
 An `!` symbol indicates that the model predicts the test will not cause the line to be run.

+## Inclusion Criteria

+When running these experiments, we only include data where the `(problem, test)` pair does not have trivial coverage, such as all executed lines (`>`).

+Also, in both the one and multi shot learning experiments, we ensure that the example `(problem, test)` pairs provided to the model are not sampled from the current input problem.
+So, the model does not see coverage examples from a given problem when it is predicting that problem's coverage.